 1. Submit to Search Engines

 You want to make sure that your website has been submitted to search engines.
 SEO is all about optimizing your position in various search engines, but this is only relevant if you are listed in the search engines.
-When your website is brand new and it has no incoming links yet, it can be difficult for the spiders to find it, so it’s a good idea to hand submit your site to the search engine.
+When your website is brand new and has no incoming links yet, it can be difficult for the spiders to find it, so it’s a good idea to hand submit your site to the search engine.

 2. Clean up Your Site

 Make sure your website is organized and clear.
-It is especially important to clean up any dead links.
-Fix any errors that may appear on your site and double check to make sure your entire site’s HTML is up to par.
+It is essential to clean up any dead links.
+Fix any errors that may appear on your site and double-check to make sure your entire site’s HTML is up to par.
 There are online services that can help you do this.
-Since search engines primarily work and rank websites through the use of robots it is important to make sure all of the technical aspects of your website are in good working order.
-This helps ensure that the robots can quickly and freely crawl through your site and they won’t encounter any errors or roadblocks that force them to abandon your site too soon.
+Since search engines primarily work and rank websites through robots, it is important to make sure all of the technical aspects of your website are in good working order.
+This helps ensure that the robots can quickly and freely crawl through your site, and they won’t encounter any errors or roadblocks that force them to abandon your site too soon.